mounikagv33/UberFreightUtilComponents/LookupUtil/README.md

-Below is an example of how to use this child component inside of any parent LWC :- field-name --> Relationship Field API Name object-name --> Object API Name search-field --> Field to search on parent object iconname --> object specific icon in lookup list and selected record. fields-to-select --> Specify the fields that are needed based on the record selection selected-record -- > If we need to pre populate selected record on load, then we need to assign record id which we should show on lookup.
+Below is an example of how to use this child component inside of any parent LWC :- field-name --> Relationship Field API Name object-name --> Object API Name search-field --> Specify the field to search the user input on this field(only 1 field is allowed here) additional-search-fields --> Specify the fields for lookup search in addition to search-field value(multiple fields allowed) iconname --> object specific icon in lookup list and selected record. fields-to-select --> Specify the fields that are needed based on the record selection selected-record -- > If we need to pre populate selected record on load, then we need to assign record id which we should show on lookup.